On this page find information on:

 Researchers have adapted a number of existing theories of interpersonal violence to supplement the study of elder abuse and have proposed a range of explanations:

-- Abusers have learned from the behavior of others around them that violence is a way to solve problems or obtain a desired outcome.
+- They have learned from the behavior of others around them that violence is a way to solve problems or obtain a desired outcome.

-- Abusers feel they don't receive enough benefit or recognition from their relationship with the elderly person, so they resort to violence in an effort to obtain their "fair share."
+- They feel they don't receive enough benefit or recognition from their relationship with the elderly person, so they resort to violence in an effort to obtain their "fair share."

 - A combination of background and current factors, such as recent conflicts and a family history of "solving" problems through violence, influences the relationship.

-- Abusers use a pattern of coercive tactics to gain and maintain power and control in a relationship.
+- They use a pattern of coercive tactics to gain and maintain power and control in a relationship.

 - Many factors in elder abuse arise through individual, relationship, community and societal influences.

-- Elder abuse can be attributed to both the victim's and the abuser's social and biomedical characteristics, the nature of their relationship, and power dynamics, within their shared environment of family and friends.
+- Elder abuse can be attributed to both the victim's and the individual abusing's social and biomedical characteristics, the nature of their relationship, and power dynamics, within their shared environment of family and friends.

-A more robust response to elder abuse will need to be guided by theory that accounts for both the victim and the abuser, including their cognitive functioning, the types of abuse, the domestic setting, and the nature of their relationship.
+A more robust response to elder abuse will need to be guided by theory that accounts for both the victim and the person who perpetrates the abuse, including their cognitive functioning, the types of abuse, the domestic setting, and the nature of their relationship.

 Case Characteristics of Elder Abuse in Domestic Settings